Whether we run road or trail, long runs are crucial for our training as they prepare our bodies and minds for our goal race mileage.

 Here’s the truth:

-The majority of the time, runners should do their long runs at a nice, easy pace (see #1: Long Slow Distance Run below).
+Runners should generally do their long runs at a nice, easy pace (see #1: Long Slow Distance Run below).

-Long runs take their toll on the body, and doing them at a harder rate of exertion puts unnecessary stress on you, makes it harder to finish the run, takes longer to recover, and increases the risk of a running injury.
+Long runs take their toll on the body, and doing them at a harder rate of exertion puts unnecessary stress on your body, makes it harder to finish the run, takes longer to recover, and increases the risk of running injuries.

 That said, most runners can benefit from mixing up their long runs now and again.